AnissHal/moodle_uhbc/README.md

 api.select('langues_etrengers.anglais.l2').get_courses()
 ```
 ## Todo
-- [] Get Course information about author and if course public
+- [x] Get Course information about author and if course public
+- [ ] Course Content
 ## Licence
 This library is licensed under the MIT.